[kernel][s390x] Occasional failures due timeout

 @all: I'll also try to clone these failing tests (ltp_openposix and ltp_syscalls) on osd with disabled serial console (it will be run old slow way with that console which uses needles).
 I guess it will finish, which will increase the need to fix serial console implementation (cfconrad is working on it).

-#2 Updated by pvorel about 2 years ago
+#2 Updated by pvorel over 2 years ago

 As all jobs going longer that 30 mins fails, it might be some system timeout (ssh perl bindings?).